SuperOfficeDocs/superoffice-docs/user-guide/en/admin/chap06/status-monitor.md

 ## Searches and selections

-Statuses and <!-- Fix reuse ID=a1 --> can be used in searches and to create dynamic selections.
-For example, you can search for companies, contacts or projects that fulfil a status or a counter.
+Statuses and counters can be used in searches and to create dynamic selections.
+For example, you can search for companies, contacts or projects that fulfil a status or a counter. [!include[Define counter](../includes/def-counter.md)]

-(a counter might be the number of sales in a period or the date of the last completed sale, and can be used in search criteria to search for companies, contacts or projects, for example)

 ## Periods